 The two main deliverables for this study are the Preliminary and Final Water Reconciliation Strategies for the Mbombela Municipal Area.
-The Preliminary Strategy was based on available information which could be collected since the inception of the study.
-The Preliminary Strategy Report formed the basis for further discussion and for exchanging ideas with the stakeholders.
-It must be emphasised that the Preliminary Strategy was based on assumptions that were made where uncertainties and information gaps existed, and that these uncertainties and lack of data had to be further investigated.
-This Final Reconciliation Strategy therefore contains improved information and inputs from the stakeholders.
+The Preliminary Strategy (this report) is based on available information which could be collected since the inception of the study.
+The Preliminary Strategy Report will form the basis for further discussion and for exchanging ideas with the stakeholders.
+It must be emphasised that the Preliminary Strategy is based on assumptions that were made where uncertainties and information gaps existed, and that these uncertainties and lack of data will be further investigated.
+Towards the end of the study the Final Reconciliation Strategy will be produced, based on improved information and on inputs from the stakeholders.